-This clipper is made of superior quality stainless steel sharpened blades that can trim hard black nails with a single cut.
+This is superior quality stainless steel with sharpened blades that can trim hard black dog nails.
 It maintains its sharpness for years which makes it ideal for regular grooming.

 The clipper is great for professional nail clipping as it is easy to clutch thus it ensures safety while you undertake the trimming of the hard dog nails.

 Also, it has a safety stop sensor that stops the blade when trimming nails that are too short, which prevents accidental injuries to the pet.

 There is a Bonus free mini nail file for filing your dog’s nail positioned onto the left handle of your clipper, excellent for home grooming.

 - Very sharp it cuts through black hard dog nails smoothly.

 - It has instructions that when followed, work perfectly on all dogs.

 - The price is right for your pocket.